10. 2 in lodges on Fonthill Estate.

 all year except 25 Dec.

-sitting room (sometimes Sunday classic-movie nights), bar, restaurant, private dining room, free Wi-Fi, in-room TV (Freeview), function facilities, 1-acre garden.
+sitting room (sometimes Sunday classic-movie nights), bar, restaurant, private dining room, free Wi-Fi, in-room TV (Freeview), function facilities, 1-acre garden, unsuitable for disabled.

 in public areas all day.

 per room B&B £95-£195, D,B&B £150-£250.
 A la carte £30.
 1-night bookings usually refused weekends.